a favorite of young children, the little hamster can be a big

 breeders, shelters and rescue organizations, with related resources.

-Russian Dwarf Hamster - Meet a fan of the species offering tips on their
+Dwarf Hamster - Check out tips on their

 care & temperament, how they differ from golden hamsters,